adamrenklint/lazy-install/README.md

 lazy-install
 ============

-Install lazy dependencies when your node.js app starts
+Install lazy dependencies when your node.js app starts.
+Modules are cached and shared between projects for blazing fast installs.

 ## Install from npm